harvard-lil/bag-nabit/README.md

 `bag-nabit` reads and writes a special dialect of [BagIt](https://en.wikipedia.org/wiki/BagIt) designed for attaching provenance to publicly hosted resources.

-`nabit`-flavored bags have the following notable features:
+`bag-nabit`-flavored bags have the following notable features:

 * headers.warc records provenance information for files downloaded from the web.
 * signatures/ contains a chain of signature files and timestamp files for the tagmanifest.